How to ask for referrals in B2B sales [7 tactics & templates]

 Lottie Taylor

 One of the most efficient ways to grow your business and drive pipeline is to ask for referrals.
-84% of B2B decision-makers enter into purchases under the influence of referrals, and referral conversion rates are generally the highest of all B2B selling channels.
+84% of B2B decision-makers enter into purchases under the influence of referrals, and referral sales conversion rates are generally the highest of all B2B selling channels.

 Why ask for B2B sales referrals?